Nebraska Advantage Microenterprise Tax Credit Act Guide

 To be eligible to reserve tentative tax credits, the applicant must demonstrate that there will be new investment or employment in the microbusiness.
 The amounts in this table must be explained in the written response to item 8.

-If a related person (see item 12) has also applied for tax credits for the same microbusiness and for the same period, the base year figures and the estimated growth of the microbusiness must be split accordingly and reflected in the responses to Table 13.
+If a related person (see item 12) has also applied for tax credits for the same microbusiness and for the same period, the base year figures and the estimated growth of the microbusiness must be split accordingly and reflected in Table 13.

-• Two equal partners apply and intend to equally share the microenterprise tax credits.
-In the base year, the microbusiness had $10,000 in investment, such as advertising.
+- Two equal partners apply and intend to equally share the microenterprise tax credits.
+In the base year, the microbusiness had $10,000 in investment for advertising.
 On each partner’s application, in Column A, $5,000 should be used as the base year's investment figure for advertising.

 Base Year